MihaiLai/MihaiLai.github.io/README.md

 #### index.html
 - use meida in css link
 - use async in js
-- use gulp to inline css
+- inline css
+- use webfontloader
 - compress images and html,css

 ### main.js